 The next season in Division 2 saw the Two Blues actually lose a game for the first time in many years, when Colonel Light Gardens inflicted a mid season dent on the armour of the another eventual Henley minor premiership.
 Eventually a 5th premiership in a row arrived at Henley when the boys got past Kenilworth at the Payneham Oval by a goal.

-The B-Grade also won a 1954 premiership bringing home the Division 4 flag, as for the first time ever a SAAFL club had won 2 premierships in a season.
+The B-Grade also won a 1954 premiership bringing home the Division 4 flag, as for the first time ever an SAAFL club had won 2 premierships in a season.
 The B-Grade actually lost the Grand Final but being the minor premier was eligible to play a ‘Challenge Final’ a week later to bring home the flag.

 Hello Division 1

 In 1955, with 6 premierships from 8 grand finals across the previous 9 seasons, the re-established Henley Football Club found itself back in Division 1 for the 1st time since 1936.
 Having only lost 1 game in nearly 5 years the now powerhouse faced the highest standard of amateur football in the state.
 Although never truly being thrashed Henley managed only 5 victories in the big league to finish 8th, gallantly avoiding relegation in its first year.

 After a great rise to Division 1 in 1955 and with minimal success once there, the Henley Two Blues’ momentum fell away and by 1957 were once again in Division 2.
 The independent Grange Football Club were also upon hard times and in the following year of 1958 the 2 clubs reunited to once become Henley & Grange.
 The merger didnt help as the new club dropped to Division 3 in 1959.

 Throughout the 1960s it was know that the club had 2 ovals as home matches alternated between Grange Oval and the new Henley Memorial oval.